 in the Byzantine style.

-To get the full effect of the cathedral's size, approach it from Broadway along 112th Street.
+To get the full effect of the cathedral's size, approach it from Broadway along 112th Street (all the while doing your best to avoid the sight of the two unholy 15-story rental towers cozying up to—and obscuring—the 113th Street side of the cathedral).
 Above the 3-ton central bronze doors is the intricately carved Portal of Paradise, which depicts St. John witnessing the Transfiguration of Jesus, and 32 biblical characters.
 Step inside to the cavernous nave: more than 600 feet long, it holds some 5,000 worshippers, and the 162-foot-tall dome crossing could comfortably contain the Statue of Liberty (minus its pedestal).
 The Great Rose Window is the largest stained-glass window in the United States; it's made from more than 10,000 pieces of colored glass.

 On the first Sunday of October, in honor of St. Francis of Assisi, the patron saint of animals, the church holds its usual Sunday service with a twist: the service is attended by men, women, children, dogs, cats, rabbits, hamsters, and the occasional horse, sheep, or ant farm.
 In past years upward of 3,500 New Yorkers have shown up to have their pets blessed.
 A procession is led by such guest animals as elephants, camels, llamas, and golden eagles.
 Sunday services are at 8, 9, 11, and 4.
 "Highlight Tours" and "Vertical Tours" are offered throughout the week; check the website for details and to reserve.